Mellogwayo/Household-Financial-Health-Analytics-Platform/README.md

 ## Description

 The Household Financial Health Analytics Platform is an advanced analytical tool designed to provide insights into the financial health of UK households, leveraging data from the Understanding Society: Calendar Year Dataset, 2020.
+The data set covers topics such as:
+- Social behaviour and attitudes
+- Income, property and investment
+- Social attitudes and behaviour
+- Housing
 This comprehensive platform aims to analyze and visualize the socioeconomic and demographic information that shapes household financial stability, assisting organizations in policy-making and financial planning.

 ## Dataset Information